Office of the Chief Executive Officer

-The office of the Chief Executive Officer is responsible and accountable for the performance of ERA as a whole.
-The Chief Executive Officer is the Chief Representative and Spokesperson of the Electricity Regulatory Authority (ERA) on all technical and operational matters.
-The office ensures that ERA functions efficiently and effectively in realizing its mission and strategic objectives.
+The Chief Executive Office is responsible and accountable for the performance of ERA as a whole.
+The Chief Executive Officer (CEO), is the Chief Representative and Spokesperson of the Electricity Regulatory Authority (ERA) on all technical and operational matters.
+The office ensures that ERA functions efficiently and effectively in realizing its Mission, Vision and Strategic Objectives.

-The Office of the CEO also develops resource mobilization strategies and programs and works in liaison with development partners and Government for purposes of maintaining good relations and working arrangements in the interest of the Authority.
+The Chief Executive Office also develops resource mobilization strategies, programs and works in liaison with Development Partners and Government for purposes of maintaining good relations and working arrangements in the interest of the Authority.

 The Department of Economic Regulation is charged with developing and controlling the implementation of policy, procedures and standards for pricing and tariffs.
 It is also responsible for determining appropriate tariff structures and pricing levels for electricity suppliers and evaluates the efficiency of their financial operations.
-In addition to that, Economic Regulation oversees sector planning activities in the short, medium and long term.
+The Department oversees sector planning activities in the short, medium and long term.

 As part of its mandate, the Economic Regulation Department also manages the ERA Regulatory Data Base, provides general economic information for sector regulation and spearheads/conducts research on topical issues in the economy in general and the electricity sector in particular.

-The Department of Technical Regulation is responsible for developing technical aspects of electricity regulation with particular emphasis on safety, security and quality of supply, and development and implementation of technical guidelines and codes.
+The Department of Technical Regulation is responsible for developing technical aspects of electricity regulation with particular emphasis on safety, security, quality of supply, and the development and implementation of technical guidelines and codes.

-The Legal Department oversees the management and coordination of the legal services for ERA, supports the legal regulatory process, monitors licensee operations and works in liaison with the Consumer Affairs staff to enforce legal compliance of all licensees.
+The Legal and Authority Affairs Department oversees the management and coordination of the legal services for ERA, supports the legal regulatory process, monitors licensee operations and works in liaison with the Consumer and Public Affairs Department staff to enforce legal compliance of all licensees.
 The Department also co-ordinates Board programs including providing secretarial services during meetings.

-It also Initiates, develops and implements policies, strategies and procedures for the ERA’s internal financial management and provides general financial information for the sector tariff regulation.
+It also initiates, develops and implements policies, strategies and procedures for the ERA’s internal financial management and provides general financial information for the sector tariff regulation.
+The Department is also responsible for strategic planning and operational support and advises the Authority by overseeing the development, implementation and monitoring of the Authority’s Strategic and Business Plans.